MozillaFoundation/foundation.mozilla.org/README.md

 Staging URL is [network.mofostaging.net](https://network.mofostaging.net)

-##### gh-pages "personal" staged builds

-A build can be deployed to GitHub Pages on any fork by running:

-`npm run stage REMOTE` (Change `REMOTE` to match your desired target)

-This is typically useful for creating staged builds of unmerged features for design review.

 #### Production

 Production deployments are triggered manually via a [Jenkins job](https://jenkins.mofoprod.net/view/STAGING/job/Network%20(production)/).
 Deployments are made to "network-production" in us-east-1, served using a CloudFront CDN.